Sriparno08/Openpedia/README.md

 ### Learn Git and GitHub

+You need to learn Git and GitHub to be eligible for open source contribution.

-In this section, you will find a list of useful articles and tutorial series that will help you master Git and GitHub!
+In this section, you will find a list of useful resources that will help you master these essential tools!

 #### Articles